opendocsg/slw-judgments-backfill/2012_SGHC_174/report.md

 **Defendants’ submission of no case to answer**

 20     After the plaintiffs closed their case on Part C of the SOC, the defendants submitted that they had no case to answer.
 The effect of such a submission is well-known.
-In _Tan Juay Pah v Kimly Construction Pte Ltd and others_ [2012] 2 SLR 549, the Court of Appeal reiterated (at [37]) that a submission of “no case to answer” by a defendant succeeds if the plaintiff’s evidence, at face value, does not establish a case in law; or (b) the evidence led by the plaintiff is so unsatisfactory or unreliable that his burden of proof has not been discharged.
+In _Tan Juay Pah v Kimly Construction Pte Ltd and others_ <span class="citation">[2012] 2 SLR 549</span>, the Court of Appeal reiterated (at [37]) that a submission of “no case to answer” by a defendant succeeds if the plaintiff’s evidence, at face value, does not establish a case in law; or (b) the evidence led by the plaintiff is so unsatisfactory or unreliable that his burden of proof has not been discharged.

-21     In _Smile Inc Dental Surgeons Pte Ltd v Lui Andrew Stewart_ [2012] 1 SLR 847, Woo Bih Li J summarised (at [34] to [35]) the position on a submission of no case to answer as follows:
+21     In _Smile Inc Dental Surgeons Pte Ltd v Lui Andrew Stewart_ <span class="citation">[2012] 1 SLR 847</span>, Woo Bih Li J summarised (at [34] to [35]) the position on a submission of no case to answer as follows:

  34 As mentioned above, Dr Lui elected to make a submission of no case to answer and not to call any evidence at the close of the case for Smile.
 This was on 26 September 2011.
 The